Bournemouth secure Premier League promotion with win over Nottingham Forest | Goal.com

 - Gerard Moreno: Why Villarreal’s leading light has Klopp fearing an unlikely Champions League comeback

-“It's not sunk in yet, it’s unbelievable," said midfielder Philip Billing to Sky Sports.
+“It's not sunk in yet, it’s unbelievable," midfielder Philip Billing told Sky Sports.

 “As soon as I had my surgery my first thought was when can I get back and I want to thank the staff for helping me.